Anime: Japan’s Unique Animation Art Form

 fruits-basket-manga

 Manga are comics or graphic novels originating from Japan.
-Personally I love anime, however, anime that has been adapted from manga often leaves certain plot points out or changes the translations, see my Anime, Manga & Japanese Translations blog.
-With manga, I am able to see/understand the details that the writer initially intended.
-The onomatopoeia’s, like sizzle or clap, are closely translated which allows me to add them to my Japanese vocabulary.
-I’m currently reading the manga Fruits Basket and the writer, Natsuki Takaya, uses every piece of space she can in order to effectively tell her story.
-Personally, I like to get my manga as paperback copies since they are so detailed.
+Personally, I love anime, however, anime that has been adapted from manga often leaves certain plot points out or changes the translations, see my Anime, Manga, & Japanese Translations blog.
+With manga, I can see/understand the details that the writer initially intended.
+The onomatopoeias, like sizzle or clap, are closely translated which allows me to add them to my Japanese vocabulary.
+I’m currently reading the manga Fruits Basket and the writer, Natsuki Takaya, uses every piece of space she can to effectively tell her story.
+I like to get my manga as paperback copies since they are so detailed.
 The downside to this is that if I want to read manga on a plane or a bus, I would have to carry the heavy volumes in my backpack.
 You can read manga online, however, there’s a lot of zooming in and out because of those small details I mentioned.
 The traditional layout of manga is not as accessible online as it is on paperback.
-Online manga is a little easier to read on a laptop due to the large size of the screen, but if someone wants to read it on a kindle or nook, the details would be hard to make out.
+Online manga is a little easier to read on a laptop due to the large size of the screen, but if someone wants to read it on a Kindle or Nook, the details would be hard to make out.

 Webtoons